mherrera01/chat-server-haskell/README.md

 ### Environment

-This project has been developed under Windows with the following Haskell platform, which is available to download [here](https://downloads.haskell.org/~platform/8.0.2/):
+This project is developed on Windows with the following Haskell platform, which is available to download [here](https://downloads.haskell.org/~platform/8.0.2/):
 - [GHC](https://www.haskell.org/ghc/) (Glasgow Haskell Compiler) version 8.0.2:
 Support of the [Haskell 2010 language](https://wiki.haskell.org/Language_and_library_specification).